Updated: July 31st, 2023

-Under the draft legislation, the new rules will be applicable to taxation years ending on or after December 31, 2023 (note: the previous draft legislation would have applied the new reporting requirements to years ending on or after December 31, 2022).
-Certain trusts that were previously not required to file a T3 return (such as Bare trusts) will be required to do so under the proposed rules.
-Also, all trusts that will be obligated to file a T3 return under the new rules will have to include a new schedule to report the identity of various stakeholders.
+Certain trusts, including Bare trusts, that were previously not required to file a T3 return will be required to do so under new reporting rules.
+Bill C-32, which received Royal Assent on December 15, 2022, enacts legislation for these new requirements, which apply to taxation years ending on or after December 31, 2023.
+Also, all trusts obligated to file a T3 return under the new rules will have to include a new schedule to report the identity of various stakeholders.

 Who is impacted?

 - All non-resident trusts that currently must file a T3 return.